w3f/Grants-Program/applications/tdot.md

 Parachains such as Parallel can deploy xDOT-DOT pools on their own chains and mint tDOT on Acala.
 Their benefits include:

 * The xDOT-DOT pool provides a stable swap between xDOT and DOT;
-* The xDOT-DOT liquidity is locked in its original chain while minting tDOT so that their TVL is not lost;
+* The xDOT-DOT liquidity is locked in its original chain while minting tDOT so the parachains can retain its TVL;
 * The minted tDOT can be bridged to other chains other than Acala.
 For example, the minted tDOT can be bridged back to Parallel and be used as collateral of Parallel's lending applicaiton.

-For the whole Polkadot network, a unified DOT asset can promote its DeFi applications since it can provide the largest DOT liquidity over the network.
-In such case, DeFi application builders can support a single DOT asset instead of managing multiple ones.
+For the whole Polkadot network, a standardized DOT derivative can service the entire Polkadot ecosystem; it can unify all forms of DOT liquidity and unleash maximum usability for DOT across Parachains.

 ## Team :busts_in_silhouette: